 DMX is a platform for knowledge management and collaboration.
 It is developed by DMX Systems.
 DMX is a web application.
 It comes with a built-in Jetty web server and a default web client that brings the application to your browser.

 DMX is Free Software¶

 DMX is dual licensed:

-- The Community Edition is licensed under the GNU Affero General Public License (GNU AGPLv3) .
-In short, this means that you are allowed to run the software of any purpose, to study and modify the source code, and to distribute copies or modified copies of the code.
+- The Community Edition is licensed under the GNU Affero General Public License (GNU AGPLv3).
+In short, this means that you are allowed to run the software for any purpose, to study and modify the source code, and to distribute copies or modified copies of the code.
 Note that you have to publish all modifications you make under the same license.
 Visit git.dmx.systems to get the source code.

 - The Enterprise Edition is licensed under a proprietary license.
 With the Enterprise Edition you are entitled to develop or use proprietary plugins or other modifications of the software.

 DMX lets you keep control of your data.
 All data is stored in the DMX database.
 Where this database is stored depends on the way you decided to run DMX.

 DMX on your local computer¶

 If you download and start DMX on your local computer, the database is stored on that same computer.
 It does not leave it unless you copy it elsewhere.
-After the initial download of the software, you can use DMX locally and without an internet connection unless you use Geomaps.
+After the initial download of the software, you can use DMX locally and without an internet connection unless you use the Geomaps plugin.
 Geomaps are rendered in DMX with the help of OpenStreetMap.
-OpenStreetMap is also used to transform the addresses you entered into geographical coordinates.
+OpenStreetMap is also used to transform addresses into geographical coordinates.
 Those features require an internet connection to work.

 DMX as a self-hosted service¶

 If you are running DMX on your own server or if someone shares their self-hosted instance with you, your data is stored on that person’s server.
 To work with DMX on a remote server you need an internet connection to communicate with the server.

 DMX as a service hosted by us¶